bear-metal/bear-metal/source/_posts/2018-02-02-hosted-mender-getting-started-on-osx-and-raspberry-pi-3.markdown

 hdiutil detach /dev/disk3
 ```

-Boot the RPi and check the mender dashboard, you should see a new authorization request pop up.
+Boot the RPi and check mender dashboard, you should see a new authorization request pop up.

 <img src="/images/mender/mender_auth_list.png" />